All Episodes

 McCarthy did get 85% of the vote.

-Uh I like Andy Biggs.
+I like Andy Biggs.

 I'm more philosophically aligned with them.

-But what I what I tried to warn them is that if if in fact they don't get their act together, and we go back to this hasn't happened since 1923, and they're gonna have vote after vote after vote.
+But what I tried to warn them is that if in fact they don't get their act together, and we go back to, this hasn't happened since 1923, and they're going to have vote after vote after vote, the media mob is going to have a field day with this.

-And what I suggested to some key people, uh, not that anybody ever listens to me, is that they clear their schedules, they leave their phones and their egos at home, uh, that they stop leaking to the media, and that they hammer out a deal that is acceptable to everybody.
+And what I suggested to some key people, not that anybody ever listens to me, is that they clear their schedules, they leave their phones and their egos at home, that they stop leaking to the media, and that they hammer out a deal that is acceptable to everybody.

 They're supposed to serve us.